ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

 .. activecode:: arraytrace1
    :language: java
+   :autograde: unittest

    What do you think the following code will print out?
 First trace through it on paper keeping track of the array and the index variable.
 Then, run it to see if you were right.
-You can also follow it in the |visualizer2|.
+You can also follow it in the |visualizer2| by clicking on the Show Code Lens button.
    ~~~~
    public class Test1
    {